-Whatever arrangements you make for the office, we urge you to proceed rapidly to select, a science and technology adviser as you consider other senior White House and Cabinet positions.
-Otherwise, you may forfeit an opportunity to obtain the best advice on key appointments to executive positions in agencies with science and technology responsibilities, to make adjustments to the FY 1990 budget, and to address other matters on which your early decisions will have lasting consequences for your presidency.
+Whatever arrangements you make for the office, we urge you to proceed rapidly to select a science and technology adviser as you consider other senior White House and Cabinet positions.
+Otherwise, you may forfeit an opportunity to obtain the best advice on key appointments to executive positions in agenThe President-Elect of the United States Page Three cies with science and technology responsibilities, to make adjustments to the FY 1990 budget, and to address other matters on which your early decisions will have lasting consequences for your presidency.
 Equally important, an early appointment will signal the importance you attach to the role of science and technology in meeting your objectives for the country.